FHSLTW/ephesus/README.md

 > power, and the glory, for ever.
 Amen.
 > - the Lord's Prayer, Matthew 6:9 (KJV)

-# Prerequisites
+# Foundational Texts

 First you must understand the differences between the following books:

- * **Torah == Pentateuch**: the first five books of the Hebrew scriptures and Christian bible.
-Commonly attributed to Moses, which would imply authorship in the 2nd millenium BCE, but this is contentious.
+ * **Old Testament**: the Torah, plus books and writings from the Prophets, King David, King Solomon, priests, and scribes.
+Altogether the Old Testament was completed hundreds of years before Jesus.
+These books were originally written mostly in Hebrew with some portions written in Aramaic.
- * **Old Testament**: the Torah/Pentateuch plus books from the prophets, Kings David and Solomon, priests, and scribes.
-Altogether the Old Testmanet was completed hundreds of years before Jesus.
-These books were originally written in Hebrew.
+* **Torah (Pentateuch)**: A subset of the Old Testament, the Torah is the first five books of the Hebrew scriptures and Christian bible.
+Commonly attributed solely to Moses, which would imply authorship in the 2nd millenium BCE.
+This attribution, however, is contentious due to references inconsistent with this time period (Genesis 14:14, Genesis 36:31), as well as a third-person reference to Moses (Numbers 12:3).
  * **New Testament**: all the books of the New Testament were written some time after Jesus, probably between 50 CE and 120 CE.
 The Old Testament and New Testament comprise the Christian Bible, although the total number of books